Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Quasi-spherical outflow and off-axis jet

-The synchrotron and SSC emission of a cocoon in the relativistic phase and in the lateral expansion phase, moving through either a homogeneous medium or a wind-lime medium, are next calculated.
+The synchrotron and SSC emission of a quasi-spherical outflow in the relativistic phase and in the lateral expansion phase, moving through either a homogeneous medium or a wind-like medium, are next calculated.